 I had been a part of an accelerated math and science track during high school, so naturally I grew with the different STEM classes.
 The sciences were the avenue I had decided to pursue because at the time I had been fond of volunteering in my local community hospital.
 Healthcare intrigued me the most, and biology is integral to the study of the human anatomy or physiology.
 Advancing such knowledge would allow for scientists to better serve the health of local and global communities at large.

-Why did you choose Manhattan College?
+Why did you choose Manhattan University?

 What made you want to attend college?